Joseworks/Ruby-TDD-for-Humans/README.md

 http://www.rubydoc.info/github/thoughtbot/shoulda-matchers/master/frames

 ##Disclaimer
- Intended only for instructional purposes only, not intended as reference or as an illustration of best practices.
+ Intended only for instructional purposes only to demonstrate TDD work flow, not intended as a reference or as an illustration of best practices.

 ## Development